Updated: 2 days ago

-The biggest obsession in personal finance today is "passive income".
-I'm seeing more and more headlines like "10 passive income ideas in 2020" or "How I make $500 per day in passive income".
+The biggest obsession in personal finance today is “passive income.”
+I see more and more headlines like “10 passive income ideas in 2020” or “How I make $500 per day in passive income”.
 The reason more of these articles are being written is because they are getting clicks.
 The reason these articles are getting clicks is that everyone seems to love the idea of generating passive income.

 What is passive income?

-Let's start by defining what exactly people are talking about when they say "passive income".
-Put in the most simple terms passive income is money that you did not have to work to receive.
+Let’s start by defining what exactly people are talking about when they say “passive income.”
+Put simply, passive income is money that you did not have to work to receive.

 However, the definition of passive income has seemingly expanded to all manner of activities such as;